Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 - Makkusu has customized his Cyber.Beast and CSD to have a talking Ai which he calls Torrey

 - Mini falls in the backyard of Makkusu

+	Makkusu goes to call for help but remembers that Airiona says that it takes hours to fix CSDs.
+And that if he does not fix it soon she might never recover or worse dies.

+	After Minia wakes up she ask why he did not call for help.
+He says that once help arrived that there is no way they will let him repair it.
+Tells him that being a Xybrid she has two CSDs

 - Makkusu tells a worried Spike what happen